robocupathomeedu/rc-home-edu-learn-ros/docker/README.md

     cd rc-home-edu-learn-ros/docker/<1604|1804>
     ./build.bash [Dockerfile] [version]

+`build.bash` with no arguments will build the latest version.

 Note: About 4 GB of disk space is needed.

 Incremental Dockerfiles can be used to add and test additional features.